srhkansal/ml-notes/56-Gradient Descent.md

-Gradient Descent
+**Gradient Descent**  An iterative optimization algorithm used to find a local minimum of a differentiable function
-An iterative optimization algorithm used to find a local minimum of a differentiable function
+- Works well on convex function which has a single minimum